Birational rigidity of singular Fano hypersurfaces: Introduction

-Completing a series of works which began with Iskovskikh and Manin's theorem on smooth quartic threefolds \cite{IM71} and continued throughout the years in the papers \cite{Puk87,Puk98,Che00,Puk02a,dFEM03}, it was recently proven in \cite{dF} that all smooth hypersurfaces $V$ of degree $N$ in $\P^N$, for $N \ge 4$, are birationally superrigid.
-This means that there are no birational modifications of $V$ into Mori fiber spaces other than isomorphisms, and implies that $V$ is not rational.
-Since no other smooth Fano hypersurface is birationally superrigid, one deduces from this result the complete list of smooth hypersurfaces with such property.
+This means that there are no birational modifications of $V$ into Mori fiber spaces other than isomorphisms, and it implies that $V$ is not rational.
+Since no other smooth Fano hypersurface is birationally superrigid, one obtains from this fact the complete list of smooth birationally superrigid Fano hypersurfaces.
+Actually, the proof in \cite{dF} has a gap, and the main result of the present paper (see Theorem~\ref{t:main} below) provides a new proof which works, in the smooth case, for all $N \ge 7$, the lower dimensional cases already being established in the earlier papers on the subject cited above.\footnote{An {\it erratum} with an amended proof in the smooth case has been written to accompany \cite{dF}.}

-In the present paper we want address the problem for singular hypersurfaces, a setting that is still far from being well understood.
+The main purpose of this paper is to extend this study to singular hypersurfaces, a setting that is still far from being understood.

+The property of birational rigidity is quite sensitive to the singularities.
+For example, smooth quartic threefolds are birationally superrigid, but those with a double point are only birationally rigid since the projection from the point induces a birational automorphism.
+Furthermore, quartic threefolds that are singular (with multiplicity two) along a line can be birationally modified into conic bundles.

-In low dimensions, there are results on quartic threefolds and sextic fivefolds with mild singularities (mostly ordinary double points) obtained in \cite{Puk88,CM04,Mel04,Che07}.
-A contribution in higher dimensions was given by Pukhlikov in \cite{Puk02b,Puk03}, where hypersurfaces with \emph{semi-homogeneous singularities}\footnote{Also known as \emph{ordinary multiple points}, these are isolated hypersurface singularities whose tangent cones are smooth away from the vertex.} are studied under a certain ``regularity'' condition requiring that, at each point of the variety, the intermediate homogeneous terms of the local equation of the hypersurface form a regular sequence.
+In low dimensions, there are sporadic results on the birational rigidity of quartic threefolds and sextic fivefolds with mild singularities (mostly ordinary double points) obtained in \cite{Puk88,CM04,Mel04,Che07}.
+A contribution in higher dimensions was given by Pukhlikov in \cite{Puk02b,Puk03}, where hypersurfaces with semi-homogeneous singularities are studied under a certain ``regularity'' condition requiring that, at each point of the variety, the intermediate homogeneous terms of the local equation of the hypersurface form a regular sequence.
+We recall that semi-homogeneous singularities (also known as \emph{ordinary multiple points}) are isolated hypersurface singularities whose tangent cone is smooth away from the vertex.

-Our goal is to extend the methods introduced in \cite{dF} to study the problem without the use of special conditions on the local equations of $X$ and to allow for more general classes of singularities, including positive dimensional ones.
+Singular Fano hypersurfaces provide a rich setting to explore.
+The works on quartic threefolds show that, in low dimensions, the problem becomes rather delicate already when dealing with very mild singularities.
+The main result of this paper should be viewed as complementing those studies, by showing that the situation stabilizes in the strongest possible terms when the dimension is let grow and the ``depth'' of the singularities is maintained, in some suitable sense, asymptotically bounded in terms of the dimension.

+We allow positive dimensional singularities, and avoid to impose any ``regularity'' conditions on the local equations of the hypersurface.
 The following defines the type of condition on singularities we consider.